gatepoet/LLM-Guide/Llama2.md

 ## Step 4: Model Distribution

+Model distribution involves preparing the compiled model for use in other systems or applications.
+This includes packaging the model and any necessary dependencies in a format that can be easily imported and used elsewhere.

-If you want to distribute the model, refer to the 'Distribute Compiled Models' section.
+If you want to distribute the model, you will need to package it appropriately and ensure that it can be easily integrated into the target system or application.
+For detailed instructions on how to do this, please refer to the 'Distribute Compiled Models' section.

 ## Note